DanMoss/Card-Game/README.md

 - [ ] Overview of access modifier usage.
 - [ ] Change cardgame/player/PlayerIO from an interface into an abstract class.
 - [ ] Review complexity of methods surrounding playing cards.
+- [ ] Review usage of ArrayLists (prompted by http://stackoverflow.com/questions/2279030/type-list-vs-type-arraylist-in-java).
+- [ ] Review the implementation of event management.

 ###### Gameplay
 - [ ] Support for multiple players.